 9. A subject in Insular Latin literature: Writing Women

-PAPER COORDINATOR: PROF ROSALIND LOVE (rcl10@cam.ac.uk)
+PAPER COORDINATOR: PROFESSOR ROSALIND LOVE (rcl10@cam.ac.uk)

-A subject in Insular Latin literature.
 The work of an author or a group of authors, or a group of texts, or a literary topic or genre within the field of Insular Latin literature, will be prescribed for special study.
 Students will be required to use primary sources in the original language.

-Set for this year: Writing Women.
+Set for 2024-25: Writing Women.

 This course focuses on Insular Latin texts written by, for, and about women, and will include study of primary sources from a variety of literary genres, including letters, hagiography, secular biography, handbooks of spiritual guidance, and biblical commentary.
 The texts to be studied will cover both Anglo-Latin and Celtic Latin, and will range in date from the seventh to the eleventh century.
 Students will be required to translate and comment on extracts from the set texts, and also to write essays on selected topics relating to the sources studied during the year, including matters such as genre-expectation, audience, attitudes towards women’s status, images of female sanctity, misogyny.